mod242/container-demo/README.md

     The IBM Github repository
     IBM Passport Advantage

-This utility contains scripts to set up an IBM Content Fundation docker environment by performing the following tasks:
+This utility contains scripts to set up an IBM Content Foundation docker environment by performing the following tasks:

 - Configure and start all the required containers.
 - Create the LDAP users and groups